 Hee Sook Kim, CPA.

 Hee Sook Kim started her activism in local affiliates of Young Koreans United, and served as the President of the Young Koreans United National.
 Through her tenure as President, Hee Sook launched successful campaigns including the “Peace between North and South Korea” campaign and “North Korea Food Aid” campaign.
-Hee Sook is currently a CPA at Ernst & Young.
+Hee Sook is currently a Manager of Financial Services at Ernst & Young LLP.